kmtwum/harbor_pay/README.md

   "message": ""
 }
 ```

-A `success` value of `true` means the payment has actually been processed successfully and no further action has to bbe taken.
+A `success` value of `true` means the payment has actually been processed successfully and no further action has to be taken.